-Eric Ravenscraft, writer at Lifehacker, endured one too many bad dates and realized that he had the power to create better experiences moving forward.
+Eric Ravenscraft, writer at Lifehacker, endured one too many bad dates and realized he had the power to create better experiences.
 He talks about making sure you’re bringing something to the table (rather than always expecting something from others first), learning to understand jealousy and more.

 Take a look back at your previous dating experiences.
 What could they possibly indicate about you?
-Remember: this isn’t an exercise in self-defeat, it’s a chance to do some research and enact in behaviors that show your best self – the you that you hope your date will see.
+Remember, this isn’t an exercise in self-defeat, it’s a chance to do some research and adopt behaviors that show your best self — the you that you hope your date will see.
 You have the power to put your best foot forward no matter what happened in the past!
 All you have to do is:

 5. Take a Deeper Look at How You Present Yourself